watir/watirbook/installation/ubuntu.md

     (30.0.1599.114-0ubuntu0.13.10.2) ...
     (...)

-If you did not already install chromedriver, see Chrome chapter.
+If you did not already install ChromeDriver, see *Chrome* chapter.

     $ irb